MicrosoftDocs/security/ransomware/protect-against-ransomware.md

 # Quickly protect your organization against ransomware attacks

-Ranswomare is an evolving and lucrative attack type that cybercriminals use to extort organizations large and small.
-Understanding how to protect against ransomware attacks and minizmize the damage is an important part of safguarding your company.
-This article provides practical guidance for how to quickly configure ransomware protection.
+Ransomware is a cyber attack type that cybercriminals use to extort organizations large and small.

+Understanding how to protect against ransomware attacks and minizmize damage is an important part of safguarding your company.
+This article gives you practical guidance for how to quickly configure ransomware protection.

-This guidance is organized into steps, starting with the most urgent actions to take.
+The guidance is organized into steps, starting with the most urgent actions to take.

 Each step is a separate article linked below.
 Bookmark this page as your starting point.